That’s where chore charts come in.

 Up the ante for slightly older kids by replacing the stones with quarters.

-Family Chore Chart Ideas
+Family Chore Charts

 1) Free Printable Family Chores List